Travis County judge argued over parking before DWI arrest, police say - NewsBreak

 The affidavit says Lipscombe told police he’d had “a couple of drinks at his house but not even to get messy.”
 Police said he couldn’t give an estimate of when he began and finished drinking alcohol.

-Lipscombe was booked into the Travis County jail early Saturday and bonded out around 11 a.m.
+Lipscombe was booked into the Travis County jail early Saturday and bonded out around 11 a.m.‘A parent’s worst nightmare:’ Man sentenced for molesting child at thrift store

 Lipscombe has been the judge of County Court at Law No. 3 since he was voted into the position in January 2011, according to Travis County’s website.
 In that position, Lipscombe oversees class A and B misdemeanors, including drunk driving cases.